sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/99_bbg-mdf-protocol/mdf-protocol.md

 T42.MDFApi.DescribeServiceSchemas (String operation, String service, Value settings)
 ```

 This allows you to describe service operations and get their request/response schemas.
-This is particularly helpful when you cannot remember the arguments of a request or you have typos/wrong types of values.
+This is particularly helpful when you can't remember the arguments of a request or you have typos/wrong types of values.
 If you don't specify the operation argument, the method will return all operations within the specified service.